rotemDavidov/HangMan-game/README.md

 The objective of my project is to implement the hangman game using Python.

-The data structures that take the code to the next step : lists, tuples, dict.
+The data structures that take the code to the next level : lists, tuples, dict.

 Word Management : Using files allows me to take words in an orderly manner without touching the code itself